undervolta/GM-I18n/README.md

 - Direct message drawing with customizable presets.
 - Asset localization for sprites, sounds, and other assets.
 - Debug mode with detailed logging and validation.
-- Optimized performance.
+- Optimized performance with message hashing and caching.

 ---

+## Installation & Documentation

+You can find the installation guide and documentation [here](https://gm-i18n.lefinitas.com/).
+Visit the documentation repository [here](https://github.com/undervolta/gm-i18n-docs).

+---

 ## Supported GameMaker Versions

+Generally, GM-I18n should work on all GameMaker 2.3+ versions.
 Please check the [tested versions page](https://github.com/undervolta/GM-I18n/issues/2) for the list of tested versions.

----

-## Documentation

-You can find the documentation [here](https://gm-i18n.lefinitas.com/).
-Visit the documentation repository [here](https://github.com/undervolta/gm-i18n-docs).

 ---